jpbassinello/jpb-core/README.md

 # jpb-core
-Core methods for jpb projects
+Core and Util methods for my projects